automainint/sea-offers-bot-js/README.md

 # sea-offers-bot-js
 Multiple buy orders **bot** for **OpenSea** with automatic price calculation and proxy support.

+If something don't work, feel free to [create an issue][issues-link].

 [Contact me][contact-link] if you need access to unobfuscated source code, guidance, or you have a new feature proposal.

 ## Some tips to successfully run automatic operations on OpenSea